New Berlin, New York: History

 The first European-American settlers arrived c.
 1790, after the American Revolutionary War.
-This followed the Iroquois League nations being forced to cede most of their territory to the United States following the defeat of their ally Great Britain.
-The Mohawk and other Iroquois nations moved to Ontario, Canada, where they were granted some land by the British Crown in compensation.
-Some small reservations were set up for them in New York state.

-The Town of New Berlin was founded by a partition of the Town of Norwich in 1807; it was named after Berlin, Germany, from which many new settlers had come.
+The Town of New Berlin was founded by a partition of the Town of Norwich in 1807; it was named after Berlin, Germany.
 In 1821 the town changed its name to "Lancaster", but returned to "New Berlin" the next year.
 In 1853, part of the town was used to form the Town of Sherburne.

 Geography

 According to the United States Census Bureau, the town of New Berlin has a total area of 120.6 sqkm, of which 119.5 sqkm is land and 1.1 sqkm, or 0.94%, is water.

 The eastern town line, marked by the Unadilla River, is the border of Otsego County.
 The Unadilla is a southward-flowing tributary of the Susquehanna River.

 New York State Route 8, a north-south highway, intersects New York State Route 80 north of New Berlin village at Five Corners.
 New York State Route 23 is an east-west highway running east from Norwich.